-You’ll be presented with a LOT of numbers.
-A single illustration could be 10+ pages, containing 1,000+ numbers.
+You’ll be presented with a LOT of numbers in your life insurance illustration.
+A single life insurance illustration could be 10+ pages, containing 1,000+ numbers.
 If you don’t know what your priorities are, this can make your head swim.

 If your goal is to maximize the death benefit in the final year, just look at that figure for each policy and ignore the rest.
 If, instead, your goal is maximum cash accumulation, focus on nothing but the final-year surrender values for each policy.

 So don’t let these intimidate you.
-Life insurance illustrations are simply report cards, showing you how your life insurance policy will perform in future years.
+Life insurance illustrations are reported cards showing how your life insurance policy will perform in future years.

-While these “report cards” can help you make better, more informed decisions, if you don’t know how to use them well, agents can use these illustrations and the confusion they cause to sway you to a more expensive or more risky policy.
+While these “report cards” are regulated by the national association of insurance commissioners and can help you make more informed decisions, if you don’t know how to use them well, an agent can use a life insurance illustration and the confusion it causes to sway you to a more expensive or more risky, cash value policy.